General Prescribing Principles of Psychotropic Medication

 To say that a patient has failed a trial of an SSRI, they must have reached a maximum tolerated dose for four weeks and have been on medication for a total time of over eight weeks without receiving meaningful benefit.

-• Example: 12 y/o patient started on fluoxetine 5 mg and titrated up to 20 mg without side effects or symptomatic relief over 12 weeks.
+- Example: 12 y/o patient started on fluoxetine 5 mg and titrated up to 20 mg without side effects or symptomatic relief over 12 weeks.
 This is not a treatment failure as they did not reach a maximum dose, either by tolerability or dosing threshold.
-This patient should have the fluoxetine increased.
+Increasing the dose of fluoxetine would be appropriate for this patient.

-• Example: 16 y/o patient started on escitalopram 10 mg and increased to 20 mg over eight weeks.
-Patients had significant somnolence and GI symptoms at the higher dose and did not achieve symptom relief.
-Escitalopram should be discontinued due to treatment failure.
+- Example: 16 y/o patient started on escitalopram 10 mg and increased to 20 mg over ten weeks, the last four weeks of which were at the 20mg dose.
+The patient had mild somnolence and GI symptoms at the higher dose, although not enough that the dose had to be decreased, and the patient did not achieve any significant symptom relief.
+It is appropriate to discontinue escitalopram due to treatment failure.

 Cross Tapering